Post Summary: Things To Do at Ruby Beach in Washington state.

 The Complete Guide To Ruby Beach on The Olympic Peninsula

 Ruby Beach is located on the Washington Coast.
 It is also part of the Olympic National Park, which means people take great care to conserve the land and the wildlife that live here.

-Ruby Beach got its unique name from the reddish granules that often gather together on the shore.
+The beach got its unique name from the reddish granules that often gather together on the shore.
 Some could even mistake them for rubies on the beach!

 How To Get To Ruby Beach From Seattle:

-Ruby Beach just over a 3-hour drive from the city of Seattle.
+Ruby Beach is just over a 3-hour drive from the city of Seattle.
 During the drive, you’ll find yourself going through cities like Tacoma and Olympia.

 If you live north of Seattle, we recommend taking the Washington ferries across the Puget Sound and arriving at Ruby Beach from the north part of Highway 101.